28.1. Starting the shell

 Shell is enabled from the configuration of the Neo4j kernel, see Section 22.2, “Server Configuration”.
 Here’s some sample configurations:

-# Enable the remote shell feature remote_shell_enabled = true # The default port is 1337, but you can specify something else if you like remote_shell_port = 1337 # If you want to be a little protective of your data, # you can also tell the shell to only support read operations remote_shell_read_only = true
+# Enable the remote shell feature remote_shell_enabled = true # By default, shell listens only on the loopback interface, but you can specify the IP address of any network interface or use 0.0.0.0 for all interfaces remote_shell_host = 127.0.0.1 # The default port is 1337, but you can specify something else if you like remote_shell_port = 1337 # If you want to be a little protective of your data, # you can also tell the shell to only support read operations remote_shell_read_only = true

 When using the Neo4j server, see Section 22.2, “Server Configuration” for how to add configuration settings in that case.